flexelem/flexelem.github.io/_tabs/about.md

 order: 4
 ---

-Hi there,

-I am Burak, a Software Engineer with 8+ years of experience.
-I have been mainly working on AWS ecosystem with both serverless architectures along with containerized microservices.
-I worked with Java, NodeJS and Python frameworks in production before.
-I prefer to work with AWS as cloud provider along with AWS CDK as infrastructure as code.

-I love designing and implementing software architectures based on any type of needs for companies.
+I am a passionate software engineer/cloud architect with 9+ years of experience.
+I enjoy designing and building software architectures mainly focused on AWS.
+I love to take ownership of the product, research, ask questions and proactively raise concerns with stakeholders meanwhile mentoring people if needed and always value to be working as a team.

+I have experience working in from early stage startups to large businesses with different domains including e-commerce, freight forwarding and logistics, manufacturing, healthcare, adtech and more.

+I am interested in both long term contractor and full time work mainly in SaaS applications with backend including NodeJS, Python, Java and technologies from AWS.

-Feel free to drop message to my inbox or don't hesitate connect me from Linkedin.
+Feel free to shoot an email to my inbox or don't hesitate connect me from Linkedin.